Trevor Steven: Everton

 The following season, Steven further established his right-flank partnership with full back Gary Stevens, which was a strong and creative link-up.
 Kendall had completed his team-building process and Everton went from strength to strength, winning the First Division title for the first time in 15 years and reaching the FA Cup final again.
 Steven established himself as one of the best midfield players in Europe with his ability to take players on with his attacking skills combined with defensive duties when needed.
 The domestic "double" chances evaporated when Manchester United, despite being down to ten men, won at Wembley in extra time, but there was consolation for Everton when they defeated Rapid Vienna 3–1 in the final of the European Cup Winners' Cup in Rotterdam.
 Steven scored the second goal with a close-range volley after Rapid failed to clear a corner.
 He had also scored a crucial goal in the semi-final against Bayern Munich.
 In the league, he managed 12 goals from 40 games and was among their top scorers.

 Next season, Everton again challenged for First Division and FA Cup honours but were unable to compete in Europe due to the post-Heysel Stadium disaster ban on English clubs.
-Everton ended the season without a trophy – they lost the League title to Liverpool on the last day of the season, and then Steven suffered FA Cup heartbreak for the second season in a row when Liverpool beat Everton 3–1 at Wembley.
+Everton ended the season without a trophy – they lost the League title to Liverpool on the last day of the season, and then Steven suffered FA Cup heartbreak for a consecutive season when Liverpool beat Everton 3–1 at Wembley.